 WHITEonline is the digital home of Gary & Linda White.
 We’ve been married since 1980 and live just outside Toronto in Ontario, Canada.
 Linda was born and raised in Toronto while Gary was born in London, England and moved to Canada at the age of 11.
 He calls himself a $45 Canadian - which was the fee he paid in the process to attain Canadian citizenship.

 We have two adult sons - Matthew & Michael.
-Our oldest son Matthew has been married to Lauren, née Crawford, since 2014 and their daughter Raechel was born on February 20, 2017 - our first grandchild.
+Our oldest son Matthew has been married to Lauren, née Crawford, since 2014 and their first daughter Raechel was born on February 20, 2017 and their second daughter Miriam was born on December 21, 2020 - our two grandchildren.

 We enjoy travelling and taking photos while we travel.
 WHITEonline provides the opportunity to share some of our photos & experiences.